ElektraInitiative/libelektra/doc/help/elektra-spec.md

 [mykey]

 [folder/anotherkey]
-description = set this key if you want another behaviour
+description = set this key if you want another behavior
 ```

 So Keys in `spec` allow us to specify which keys are read by the application.